Computational-Plant-Science/3D_model_reconstruction_demo/README.md

 - `-b`/`--blur_detection`: detects and omits blurry images
 - `-c`/`--gamma_correction`: increases brightness of dark images

+### PMVS2 vs. Colmap for dense reconstruction

+By default, PMVS2 is used for dense reconstruction on both CPU and GPU.
+Colmap can optionally be used with GPUs.
+It tends to produce significantly denser models but may run up to an order of magnitude more slowly.
+To enable dense reconstruction with Colmap, use `-d COLMAP`.

 ## Visualizing a 3D point cloud

 Currently this software does not support model visualization.
 PLY files can be visualized with e.g. [Meshlab](https://www.meshlab.net/) or [cloudcompare](https://www.danielgm.net/cc/).